In either instance, occasional drivers need to be covered under an auto policy at all times.

-Occasional drivers will only be able to be added onto a car insurance policy if they receive the consent of the policyholder.
+Occasional drivers will only be able to be added to a car insurance policy if they receive the consent of the policyholder.
 Car insurance companies also have the ability to pick and choose to whom they will extend coverage, as well as the amount of money that they charge.

 How do car insurance providers define occasional drivers?

-The criteria for occasional driving will vary with each car insurance company, but there are some general guidelines that they all tend to follow.
+The criteria for occasional driving will vary with each car insurance company, but there are some general guidelines they all tend to follow.

-According to CNNMoney’s “Premium prices for teen-age drivers,” car insurance companies categorize drivers several different ways, such as requiring occasional drivers to put fewer than 50% of the total number of miles accumulated on the primary vehicle each year.
+According to CNNMoney’s “Premium prices for teenage drivers,” car insurance companies categorize drivers several different ways, such as requiring occasional drivers to put fewer than 50% of the total number of miles accumulated on the primary vehicle each year.

-The State of California Department of Insurance’s information on automobile insurance also states that occasional drivers may have different levels of protection than the primary drivers on car insurance policies.
+The State of California Department of Insurance’s information on car insurance also states that occasional drivers may have different levels of protection than the primary drivers on car insurance policies.

 What car insurance requirements are there for occasional drivers?

 Not all insurers permit occasional drivers to be covered at all.
 Because insurance companies are able to create and enforce coverage criteria and policies at their own discretion, you will find that the rules for occasional drivers can be fairly inconsistent.

 A quick call to your insurance company can confirm this, but it is important that you verify this information by reading over your car insurance policy.

 Can you get a discount on rates for being an occasional driver?

 Being an occasional driver on a car insurance policy is not the same as qualifying for an occasional driver discount.
-The main difference is that motorists marked down as occasional drivers cannot simultaneously be active policyholders.
+The main difference is that motorists deemed occasional drivers cannot simultaneously be active policyholders.